MichalisVanSteen/Dev5Werkstuk/README.md

       This route allows you to read all producenten from te database localhost:6900/backend/producenten
    2. Read speelgoed
+      This route allows you to read all speelgoed from te database localhost:6900/backend/speelgoed

 3. Update
    1. Update producent